 The internal diagnosis was that the model of multiple independent "boxes" preserved specialization, but left a coordination gap at the bottom level.

-Feedback from the asset manager's major allocators pointed in this direction: the managers' autonomy made sense, but there was a lack of someone looking at the big picture, especially to contain large drawdowns.
+Feedback from the firm's major allocators pointed in this direction: the autonomy of the managers made sense, but there was a lack of someone looking at the big picture, especially to contain large drawdowns .

 Castro held approximately 15% of the risk in multi-market strategies.
 With his departure, SPX began to close out positions associated with its order book and is still evaluating how it will redistribute them.
 According to sources familiar with the matter, the trend is that equities will receive more risk than before, currency will remain a key focus, and interest rate investments will see some downward adjustment.